 In the harried rush to meet deadlines and respond to email, phone calls, and crises, we often communicate the best we can to our colleague, cross our fingers, and then rush of to the next thing.
 But is this most effective tactic in the long run?
 Probably not -- not with our paid staff and certainly not with our volunteers.

 In the midst of scandals and declining trust, businesses are increasingly concerned with maintaining a positive brand reputation in the public eye.
 This represents a potential windfall for nonprofits who are looking to leverage needed resources from the business community, including volunteer support.
 So, what does buisness want?

 Investing in nonprofit leadership development seems like a luxury nowadays, but is it?
 Does it make sense to invest in proactively developing team leadership skills?
 Or should we continue to let folks learn through endless trial and error, just like those of us who’ve been around for a while did?
 Do we have the time?
 What happens when the large percentage of Boomers who make up the majority of our nonprofit executive ranks are ready to retire?
 Who will take the reins, and are they ready to succeed?

-In Part I of this post, I discussed the changing nature of the workplace and how technological advances affect how we work with volunteers.
-In today’s world, most volunteers are both virtual and mobile -- even those that work on site -- because many already access information, communicate, and collaborate via a variety of personal [...]
+How to Engage the New Remote Volunteers In Part I of this post, I discussed the changing nature of the workplace and how technological advances affect how we can work with remote volunteers.
+In today’s world, most volunteers are both virtual and mobile -- even those that work on-site -- because many already access information, [...]

 Why not integrate volunteer workplace wellness programs into our volunteer recognition and retention strategies?